Ming-Ni-Group/P.aeruginosa-ICU-patients/README.md

 - scripts: for analysis and figures plot

-## iSNVs and SNPs calling and annotation
+## SNPs calling and annotation

 1. Map the NGS reads to the reference genome (snakemake pipeline):

    `snakemake -s  NGS_map_PAO1-pipeline.py -p `

-2. iSNVs and SNPs calling (snakemake pipeline):
+2. SNPs calling (snakemake pipeline):

    `snakemake -s iSNV_calling-pipeline.py -p `

-   This script is used to call the iSNVs and SNPs , generate the summary state of the iSNVs and SNPs
+   This script is used to call the SNPs , generate the summary state of the iSNVs and SNPs

-3. Annotation of iSNVs and SNPs  by using SnpEff :
+3. Annotation of SNPs  by using SnpEff :

    - Convert the iSNVs and SNP table into vcf format(VCFv4.1) :